 Lieutenant Ray McCormack of the FDNY explains how to handle the nozzle when trying to bring a hoseline into a fire room.

 Automatically Generated Transcript (may not be 100% accurate)

-Hi I'm Marie McCall Mac welcome to training minutes.
+[MUSIC] [SOUND] Hi, I'm Ray McCormack.
+Welcome to Training Minutes.
 In this segment we're gonna display proper nozzle handling technique.
-The firefighters trying to make access the last room with a hose stream by holding it.
-Close to his body in the -- has now he'll be unable to turn into that room and deliver the stream to extinguish the fire.
-When he changes his hand position.
-You'll be able to bend the line into the room successfully making -- extinguishment of the fire.
-Same firefighter.
-Saying nozzle same hole is different technique success.
-In this portion of our drill which you can do at your fire house you can do this on the outside with the inside of a vacant building.
-Want the firefighter -- shoulder up against the wall the grip close to their body and try and see if they can make the turn into that room.
-In this scenario they will not be successful.
-In this segment the firefighter has nozzle in front of his body.
-What this allows him to do is make that turn into that room and extinguish the fire he hasn't physically move.
-But having the line in front of your body allows you to.
-Gain access to areas that you were unable to get with the previous.
-Console holding position.
-Is it great drilled to try -- the academy where in the firehouse.
-Of the firefighters -- -- -- different positions.
-And let them see for themselves.
-Importance of proper -- I'm -- a moment but thanks for watching training.
+The firefighter is trying to make access to the last room with the hose stream.
+By holding it.
+Close to his body in the manner he has now.
+He'll be unable to turn into that room and deliver the stream to extinguish the fire.
+When he changes his hand position, he'll be able to bend the line into the room, successfully making and extinguishment of the fire.
+Same firefighter, same nozzle, same hose, different technique.
+Success.
+In this portion of our drill what you can do at your firehouse, you can do this on the outside or the inside of a vacant building.
+Want the firefighter their shoulder up against the wall, the grip close to their body, and try and see if they can make the turn into that room.
+In this scenario, they will not be successful.
+[SOUND] In this segment, the firefighter has the nozzle in front of his body.
+What this allows him to do is make that turn into that room and extinguish the fire.
+He hasn't physically move, but having the line in front of your body, allows you to gain access to areas that you were unable to get with the previous nozzle holding position.
+[SOUND].
+This is a great drill to try at the academy or in the fire house.
+Have the firefighters hold the nozzle in two different positions and let them see for themselves the importance of proper nozzle position.
+I'm Ray McCormack and thanks for watching Training Minutes.